CHAPTER SIX—DEPARTURE

 There came a buzzing from the pocket of his slacks, interrupting the tension in the air.
 He pulled out a slender, black cellphone and looked at it.
 His eyebrows raised.

 “Oh.
 Your genetic profile has come out.
 Dr. Yeun wants to take you on.”
 He stood up.
 “So.
-Looks like you won’t be interrogated and mindwiped today, Ms. Davenport.
+Looks like you won’t be interrogated and mindwiped today, Ms. Hodgson.
 Lucky you.”

 Erika blinked.
 “What—?”